MaximilianFreitag/instagram-comment-writer/README.md

 <!-- What versions were used? -->
 ## What versions were used?

-I used the chromedriver version 96 on the MacOS High Sierra version 10.13.6 on an iMac.
+I used the chromedriver version 96 on MacOS High Sierra version 10.13.6 (iMac).
+I do not know if the script works for windows user.